Last updated on August 30th, 2019 at 10:55 am

 “Ill people who tell restitution stories practice their own banality of hero wisdom.
 They lived out illness as a matter of doing their jobs as patients, preparing for the future after illness, and getting through their own days.” (p.93).

-“Restitution stories are about the triumph of medicine; they are self-stories only by default.” (p.115)
+“Restitution stories are about the triumph of medicine; they are self-stories only by default.” (p.115) - The chaos narrative.

 “Chaos is the opposite of restitution: its plot imagine life never getting better.” (p.97).